-- 5.24.1 This section of the policy must be read in conjunction with KCSIE paras 134 ff and the UKIS advice 'Sharing nudes and semi-nudes advice for education settings working with children.
-Sharing nudes and semi-nudes: advice for education settings working with children and young people GOV.UK (www.gov.uk) - 5.24.2 All staff will be trained in digital safeguarding and will have a role in educating and protecting children about online harms - 5.24.3 All staff will be available and approachable for children to make disclosures which will then be referred to the DSL for further action - 5.24.4 We will seek to prevent children from online harms through educating them about the laws and potential consequences of activity online. - 5.24.5 Digital safeguarding may be addressed through, during lessons, specialised digital safeguarding sessions, PHSE, flexi-learning weeks and assemblies and use of the INEQ Safer Schools app - 5.24.6 Many professionals may refer to 'nudes and semi-nudes' as: - youth produced sexual imagery or 'youth involved' sexual imagery.
+- 5.24.1 All staff will be trained in digital safeguarding and will have a role in educating and protecting children about online harms. - 5.24.2 All staff will be available and approachable for children to make disclosures which will then be referred to the DSL for further action. - 5.24.3 We will seek to prevent children from online harms through educating them about the laws and potential consequences of activity online.

-- indecent imagery.
+- 5.24.4 Digital safeguarding may be addressed through, during lessons, specialised digital safeguarding sessions, PHSE, flexi-learning weeks and assemblies and use of the INEQ Safer Schools app - 5.24.5 Many professionals may refer to 'nudes and semi-nudes' as: - youth produced sexual imagery or 'youth involved' sexual imagery. - indecent imagery.
 This is the legal term used to define nude or semi-nude images and videos of children under the age of 18. - 'sexting'.
 Many adults may use this term, however some children interpret sexting as 'writing and sharing explicit messages with people they know' rather than sharing images image-based sexual abuse.
-This term may be used when referring to the nonconsensual sharing of nudes and semi-nudes. - 5.24.7 Terms such as 'revenge porn' and 'upskirting' are also used to refer to specific incidents of nudes and semi-nudes being shared.
-However, these terms are more often used in the context of adult-to-adult non-consensual image sharing offences outlined in s.33-35 of the Criminal Justice and Courts Act 2015, Voyeurism (Offences) Act 2019 and s.67A of the Sexual Offences Act 2003. - 5.24.8 In dealing with cases of sending of nudes, semi-nudes etc the response to these incidents will be guided by the principle of proportionality and the primary concern at all times will be the welfare and protection of any children involved.
+This term may be used when referring to the nonconsensual sharing of nudes and semi-nudes. - 5.24.6 Terms such as 'revenge porn' and 'upskirting' are also used to refer to specific incidents of nudes and semi-nudes being shared.
+However, these terms are more often used in the context of adult-to-adult non-consensual image sharing offences outlined in s.33-35 of the Criminal Justice and Courts Act 2015, Voyeurism (Offences) Act 2019 and s.67A of the Sexual Offences Act 2003. - 5.24.7 In dealing with cases of sending of nudes, semi-nudes etc the response to these incidents will be guided by the principle of proportionality and the primary concern at all times will be the welfare and protection of any children involved.

-5.24.8.1 We will:
+5.24.8 We will: